Romanian gay local boy Alex tells us what gay life in Romania is like along with practical tips for LGBTQ travelers visiting Romania.

 It's no secret that gay life in Romania is quite a challenge!

-We even got a flavour of Romanian homophobia as gay travellers: when approaching a bunch of hotels in Bucharest and Brașov asking whether they're ok to host a gay couple and allow us to share a double bed, the response we got from quite a lot of them (like the Rembrandt Hotel in Bucharest and the Aro Palace Hotel in Brașov ) was along the lines of:
+We even got a flavor of Romanian homophobia as gay travelers: when approaching a bunch of hotels in Bucharest and Brașov asking whether they're ok to host a gay couple and allow us to share a double bed, the response we got from quite a lot of them (like the Rembrandt Hotel in Bucharest and the Aro Palace Hotel in Brașov ) was along the lines of:

 “We welcome you but on condition you understand we have children in the hotel so all inappropriate behaviour should be avoided in public areas”

 …of course…'cause that's all Seb and I apparently are seen to do as a gay couple…frolic around naked everywhere, shagging everything in sight, children included….ffs!!

 Yet despite the homophobic atmosphere prevalent across Romanian society, the country's LGBTQ community has made great strides toward equality.
 For example, Romania has full anti-discrimination laws in place (which include hate speech), and every day, more and more politicians are coming out in favor of legalizing civil unions.
 Oh and that awful referendum to ban civil unions in 2018?
 It simply failed due to a lack of voter turnout (30% needed, they only got 20.4%).

 Despite the air of homophobia, we loved our travels in Romania.
 We found it to be a stunning country, particularly around Transylvania.
 In terms of the gay scene, Bucharest has a small but super fun scene to discover, as does the student city of Cluj.
 Yes, this is not on par with the gay neighborhoods you'll find in Barcelona, Berlin, or Amsterdam, but as far as Eastern European capital cities go, Bucharest is definitely one of the more gay friendly and exciting ones we've been to.